 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Lisinopril and hydrochlorothiazide may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: dizzinessheadachecoughexcessive tirednesspain, burning, or tingling in the hands or feetdecrease in sexual abilityheartburn

 Some side effects can be serious.
-The following symptoms are uncommon, but if you experience any of them, call your doctor immediately: swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessdifficulty breathing or swallowingstomach painupset stomachvomitingfever, sore throat, chills, and other signs of infectionmuscle pain, cramps, or weaknessyellowing of the skin or eyesdry mouththirstweaknessrestlessnessconfusionseizuresdecrease in urinationlightheadednessfaintingchest painrapid, pounding, slow, or irregular heartbeatpain in big toetingling in arms and legsloss of muscle toneweakness or heaviness in legslack of energycold, gray skin
+If you experience any of these symptoms, call your doctor immediately: swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessdifficulty breathing or swallowingstomach painupset stomachvomitingfever, sore throat, chills, and other signs of infectionmuscle pain, cramps, or weaknessyellowing of the skin or eyesdry mouththirstweaknessrestlessnessconfusionseizuresdecrease in urinationlightheadednessfaintingchest painrapid, pounding, slow, or irregular heartbeatpain in big toetingling in arms and legsloss of muscle toneweakness or heaviness in legslack of energycold, gray skin

 Lisinopril and hydrochlorothiazide may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].